JasonAshimine/Unnamed-Auto-Battler/README.md

 ## Distinctiveness and Complexity
 Originally designed for allow RESTful autobattler game inspired by "Super Auto Pets" with multiplayer by storing users at their round and resending as opponent to next player.
-Unfortunately, project feature creep grew too much for available time and mulitplayer feature was cut for random enemies.

  - Created a web based auto battler game.
  - Animated Pixel sprites / combat with event based sequencing.